FelipePicchi/Felipe_abe516x/index.md

     * df = input desired data frame to be plotted (i.e., "Farm1_20min_SepDec2022")
     * Farm = string specifying the Farm of interest (i.e., "Farm1", "Farm2"...)

+# Fourth Concept/Method: Data Smoothing and ML Model

+## Smoothing Techniques

+There are several data smoothing techniques that I could consider applying to our time-series data before running any machine or deep learning model for outlier detection.
+The choice of smoothing technique will depend on the specific characteristics of my time-series data and the analysis goals.
+Among various techniques, I chose to test **Moving Average**, **Savitzky-Golay**, and lastly, **Wavelet Transform**.
+Before researching more about smoothing techniques that could be applied to this project, I was only familiar with Moving Average and Savitzky-Golay.
+But I came across the method Wavelet Transform - which I am still exploring and experimenting with all the available parameters and modes.

+### Smoothing with Moving Average

+Smoothing using moving average is the first of three smoothing techniques I explore in this notebook.
+This is a common technique for reducing noise and identifying trends in time-series data.
+It involves taking a sliding window of a specified length, computing the average value within that window, and repeating this process for each subsequent data point in the time series, producing a new smoothed time series that highlights long-term trends while minimizing the impact of short-term noise.
+However, it introduces a lag -of the same size as the sliding window- in the resulting time series since each point of the smoothed value is based on the prior data.

+#### Function description:

+* **my_movingAvg(Title, Data, variable, window_size, output_plot=False)**:

+    * Title = string that will be displayed as graph title (i.e., "Farm1 Sep-Oct 2022 @ 20min")
+    * Data = input desired data frame to have a feature smoothed (i.e., "Farm1_20min_SepDec2022")
+    * variable = string representing the farm feature of interest. (i.e., "East Room Humidity", "Nort Room Temp"...)
+    * window_size = int, timedelta, str, offset, or BaseIndexer subclass.
+Size of the moving window: If an integer, the fixed number of observations used for each window.
+If a timedelta, str, or offset, the time period of each window.
+Each window will be a variable sized based on the observations included in the time-period.
+This is only valid for datetimelike indexes.
+    * output_plot = bool, default False.
+Whether to include the Plotly graph in the result containig tracing for both actual and smoothed data.